6 core SEO goals for 2025 & how to achieve them

 1. Have zero technical issues

-Ensuring your website is free of any technical issues is the foundation for any successful SEO strategy.
-Reaching this goal guarantees your website is easily accessible, user-friendly, and optimized for search engines like Google.
+Reaching this goal guarantees your website is easily accessible, user-friendly, and optimized for search engines like Google so you can maintain good rankings.

 - Crawled but not indexed pages